Phileosopher/commonplace/people-rules.md

 4. The rules must not impede the ranges of human behaviors that could be both [ethical](morality.md) and [culturally permissible](people-culture.md).
 5. There should be a means to repay the [injustice](morality-justice.md) the person performed.
 6. The criminal, upon repayment, should be released from any further obligation.

+APPLICATION: The purpose of courts are not about truth, but about [justice](morality-justice.md).
+The difference comes in what a government is capable of [doing](results.md) to [remedy the situation](people-rules-methods.md).

+APPLICATION: Rules are only valid if they transcend [culture](people-culture.md) to apply equally to all people.
+This requires that the rules are abstracted philosophical ideas, which requires a *lot* more patience than most people have the time to do.

+Therefore, the best rule system has very few rules which are universally applied and *very* well-enforced.

 Since stated rules have no room for the nuances and [stories](stories.md) that accompany [reality](reality.md), they can be utterly [devastating](hardship-ptsd.md) to [outlier](trends.md) individuals in a group if the people in power don't employ a case-by-case judgment.
 In practice, the rules are the culture's likely [responses](decisions.md) to events.